Work at GLAD

 GLAD is at the cutting edge of the historic fight for full equality and justice.
 Through impact litigation, education and public policy work, GLAD's precedent-setting work has established anti-discrimination laws for transgender, gay, lesbian and bisexual people and protected the rights of those with HIV throughout New England.

-GLAD is an affirmative action, equal opportunity employer.
 GLAD is dedicated to the goal of building a culturally diverse and pluralistic staff committed to working in a multicultural environment and strongly encourages applications from transgender persons, people of color, and individuals with disabilities, including HIV.

 GLAD has a commitment to communication, diversity, team work, results orientation, and collaboration and has classified these as core values that are integral to fulfilling our mission.
 The core values apply to all levels and positions in the organization.
 Each employee is encouraged to find ways to integrate the core values in their day to day work.